Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part4/GitHub-Docker-Runner-Azure-Part4.md

 Things we will need are:

 - Create an ACI deployment Resource Group
-- Grant access to our **Service Principal** we created in the previous step to create ACIs
+- Grant access to our **Service Principal** we created in the previous blog post to create ACIs

-For this step I will use a PowerShell script, [Prepare-RBAC-ACI.ps1](https://github.com/Pwd9000-ML/docker-github-runner-linux/blob/master/Azure-Pre-Reqs/Prepare-RBAC-ACI.ps1) running **Azure-CLI**, to create a **Resource Group** and grant access to our **GitHub Service Principal App** we created in the previous post.
+For this step I will use a PowerShell script, [Prepare-RBAC-ACI.ps1](https://github.com/Pwd9000-ML/docker-github-runner-linux/blob/master/Azure-Pre-Reqs/Prepare-RBAC-ACI.ps1) running **Azure-CLI**, to create a **Resource Group** and grant access to our **GitHub Service Principal App** we created in the previous blog post (Part 3).

 ```powershell
 #Log into Azure